jgwizdala/pokemon_on_rails/README.md

 pokemon_on_rails
 ================

-A mostly amusing attempt at creating a Pokemon game for Ruby on Rails.
+A just for fun attempt at creating an AJAX Pokemon game using Ruby on Rails